Patrick010/nShell/project/HANDOVER_BRIEF.md

 ## 1. Introduction

 This document provides a comprehensive handover for the second phase of the nShell project.
 The initial development phase is documented in `project/logs/SESSION_LOG.md`.
-This brief details the work undertaken to debug and restore the application from a non-functional state to a stable, usable version.
+This brief details the work needed to debug and restore the application from a non-functional state to a stable, usable version.

 ## 2. Initial State Analysis (Start of Phase 2)